utybo/Shedinja/README.md

 Using Shedinja is simple:

-* Add a `scope: InjectionScope` parameter to your constructor.
+* Add a `scope: InjectionScope` parameter to your class.
+  * This is only required if you would like to inject components into your class.
+If your class does not require injection, such a parameter is not necessary.
 * Define your injectable elements, either one-by-one or grouped in modules.
 * Create an environment.
 * Profit!